 Where to Travel in California

 As I mentioned above, this is one of the most diverse places on earth.
-Want to lounge on glamorous beaches, surf in winter, and eat fish tacos to your heart’s content?
+Want to lounge on glamorous beaches in California, surf in winter, and eat fish tacos to your heart’s content?
 Head down to San Diego near the border of Mexico.
 Want to get down and dirty in Los Angeles‘ music scene, catch a live show and then nurse your hangover at one of the many, many organic brunch spots?

 How about a laidback surf trip?
 Wild coasts?
 Foggy forests?
 Head to the northern coast.

 Are you an adventurous traveler looking to hike in John Muir country, climb granite among world-class rock climbers, or go skiing in the Sierras?
-Head east to Lake Tahoe, Mammoth Lake, Yosemite and beyond.
+Head east to Lake Tahoe, Mammoth Lake, Yosemite, and beyond.

 Then, of course, there’s San Francisco and the Bay Area, which I’ll cover in detail later.